pain-learning/apdp_tools/README.md

 conda activate apdp_tools
 ```

-If pystan3 throws a compiler error, install the latest GCC and G++ compilers from conda within the activated conda environment using the following (tested on Linux):
+If pystan3 throws a compiler error, install the latest GCC and G++ compilers from conda within the activated conda environment using the following (tested on Linux CentOS 7):

 ```setup
 conda install -c conda-forge gcc_linux-64